 Begin by cutting a 24-inch strip of each the striped and polka-dot ribbons.
 Lay one ribbon on top of the other.
 Hot glue the ends together then, hot glue each end to the back of the board (as pictured above).
 Allow the glue to cool and harden while you make the bow.

 To make the bow, start by finding the center of each ribbon.
 Next, make a series of loops and stack them upon each other, (while squeezing all of the loops in the center).
-At the very end, leave about 8″ to 10″ of ribbon hanging.
+At the very end, leaving about 8″ to 10″ of ribbon hanging.

 When you are finished looping the ribbon, wrap about 4″ of craft wire around the center and twist the wire together in secure it in place.
 Snip off excess ends of the wire.